Lotus: send and receive FIL

-This will create a new wallet and print its Filecoin address.
+This will create a new address and print it.
 You can distinguish mainnet from testnet addresses because they start with

 t for testnets.

 $LOTUS_PATH/keystore).
-Removing these folders will remove the keys too and you will lose control of any funds in those wallets.
+Removing these folders will also remove the keys, and you will lose control of any funds in those wallets.
 We recommend backing up your wallets as soon as they have been created or using a hardware wallet.

-You can create as many wallets as you need.
-One of them, will be the default wallet.
+You can create as many addresses as you need.
+One of them will be the default address.

-You can see a list of all wallets for your current node:
+You can see a list of all addresses for your current node:

 lotus wallet list